-Chain mail suits of armor were one of the most recognizable parts of medieval warfare.
+Chain mail and suits of armor were some of the most recognizable parts of medieval warfare.
 Created in response to swordplay, the dominant form of combat at the time, they've become somewhat legendary for their striking appearance on the battlefield.
 A good suit of plate armor was considered invincible in many ways, but there were several tactics combatants could use to kill their opponent.
 After all, these suits of armor were huge sets of steel strapped to a person's body.
 They may have protected you, but they also slowed you down and left you open for very specific attacks.
-So there are plenty of ways you can die wearing a suit of armor.
+So, there are plenty of ways you can die wearing a suit of armor.

 Heat exhaustion, piercing from arrows, stabbing wounds, and cavalry charges were just some of the gruesome fates that medieval knights faced on the field.
 While many brave souls found ways to avoid these ends, they were still very common in engagements and skirmishes for hundreds of years.
 Just how bad could these deaths be?
 Check out the list below to find out.

 You Expend Twice The Amount Of Energy To Move Around

 A Lance Thrust At Speed Could Pierce Even The Strongest Armor

 You Could Get Completely Blindsided